yenbuilds/my-operating-principles/README.md

 I stand behind the ideas and outcomes presented here regardless of the tools used.

 VERY IMPORTANT!
+Life is larger than any system or project.
+Family, friends, health, and relationships take precedence over work and work-like pursuits.
+These principles apply within a specific context — building things, working in ideas, and creating — and may be overridden whenever life requires it.

+VERY IMPORTANT!
 These ideas are not set in stone.
 Whenever new ideas hit or if I come into the posession of new knowledge, it may invalidate some of all of the below.
 Nothing here is held sacred!
 It's a living, breathing set of principles that can morph with me.
 I have found it helpful in my life to try to avoid rigidity of thought.

 ### Inspirational (Identity, Framing, Worldview)